 - A loss of general coordination or strength

-> You may not even notice these symptoms at first or only when you are performing a specific function or standing or sitting a certain way.
-If you ignore these subtle symptoms, they could become painful and eventually they may not go away, even after resting, resulting in the inability for you to do even routine daily chores necessary in your day-to-day life.
+You may not even notice these symptoms at first or only when you are performing a specific function or standing or sitting a certain way.
+If you ignore these subtle symptoms, they could become painful, and eventually they may not go away, even after resting, resulting in the inability for you to do even routine daily chores necessary in your day-to-day life.
 If you notice these symptoms, it is important to keep thorough notes of your symptoms.
-By documenting your symptoms and working with workers compensation lawyers in New York, you could have a higher chance at receiving compensation for your RSI.
+By documenting your symptoms and working with workers’ compensation lawyers in New York, you could have a higher chance of receiving compensation for your RSI.

-> Many New York workers compensation lawyers agree that while computer-related RSIs are pretty common, there are many other job duties where a repetitive motion or using certain types of equipment or even standing in a certain position for several hours every day can cause RSIs.
+Many New York workers’ compensation lawyers agree that while computer-related RSIs are pretty common, there are many other job duties where a repetitive motion or using certain types of equipment, or even standing in a certain position for several hours every day can cause RSIs.
 Other occupations that are at risk for RSIs are:

-> - Retail and stock personnel
+- Retail and stock personnel

 - Truck and bus drivers